 I never assume the plug type fitted to an engine is correct, I like to check the spec in the owner’s manual.

-The armature lives under the blower housing and next to the flywheel.
-The armature (coil) generates voltage as the flywheel spins.
+The armature (aka the coil) lives under the blower housing and next to the flywheel.
+The armature generates a voltage as the flywheel spins.
 The voltage is as you know sent down the plug wire to the plug.
-The armature is a hard working component and I replace a ton of them.
+The armature is a hard-working component and I replace a ton of them.

-They commonly fail out right, meaning the snowblower just won’t start, however I’ve had plenty that failed only when hot or worse were temperamental when hot.
+They commonly fail outright, meaning the snowblower just won’t start, however, I’ve had plenty that failed only when hot or worse was temperamental when hot.

-Spark should be a consistent cycle, gaps in the cycle indicate armature failure.
+Spark should be near a consistent cycle, large gaps in the spark cycle indicate armature intermittent failure.